Triex/react-native-web-browser-app/README.md

 # T Notes
 ## Notes
+- Updated some versions and bits, still not enough
-- need to look at [react-dom](https://github.com/facebook/react/tree/main/packages/react-dom) updates or changelog/commit history to find when it was removed and what the old version was + use that, or update to the new way.
+- Need to look at [react-dom](https://github.com/facebook/react/tree/main/packages/react-dom) updates or changelog/commit history to find when it was removed and what the old version was + use that, or update to the new way.

 ```
 💩